Because forex is so awesome, traders came up with a number of different ways to invest or speculate in currencies.

 Spread betting on forex is provided by “spread betting providers“.

 Unfortunately, if you live in the U.S., spread betting is considered illegal.
-Despite being regulated by the FSA in the U.K., the U.S. consider spread betting to be internet gambling which is currently forbidden.
+Despite being regulated by the FSA in the U.K., the U.S. considers spread betting to be internet gambling which is currently forbidden.

 A contract for difference (“CFD”) is a financial derivative.
 Derivative products track the market price of an underlying asset so that traders can speculate on whether the price will rise or fall.